djlang0014/ProkPredictCompare/README.md

 Repo for Final Project.

 NOTE!
 I forgot to use a virtual environment, so the requirements may install extraneous packages.
-My bad.

 ### About